thr2301/CircuitImageAi/README.md

 ## ✅ To-Do

-- [ ] Add model evaluation on test dataset from dashboard
+- [ ] Add more circuits
-- [ ] Add accuracy/loss graphs instead of text logs
+- [ ] Add prediction for the values of the circuit components
-- [ ] Improve user registration with password hashing
-- [ ] Deploy online with Docker or Render/Heroku

 ---